pywbem/nocaselist/docs/intro.rst

 Python namespaces
 -----------------

-TBD - describe the python namespaces to clarify what is for external use and what is internal.

 This documentation describes only the external APIs of the nocaselist project, and omits any internal symbols and